Post job

 Performed skilled therapeutic treatments in an acute care setting under direct supervision of an Occupational Therapist.

-Most occupational therapy assistants list "patients," "rehabilitation," and "home health" as skills on their resumes.
-We go into more details on the most important occupational therapy assistant responsibilities here:
+Most occupational therapy assistants use their skills in "patients," "rehabilitation," and "home health" to do their jobs.
+You can find more detail on essential occupational therapy assistant responsibilities here:

-• An occupational therapy assistant responsibilities sometimes require "interpersonal skills."
-The responsibilities that rely on this skills are shown by this resume excerpt: "occupational therapy assistants and aides spend much of their time interacting with patients and therefore should be friendly and courteous" This resume example shows how this skill is used by occupational therapy assistants: "use effective interpersonal relations and communication skills to participate in teaching patients and families. "
+Interpersonal skills. occupational therapy assistant responsibilities often require "interpersonal skills."
+The duties that rely on this skill are shown by the fact that "occupational therapy assistants and aides spend much of their time interacting with patients and therefore should be friendly and courteous."
+This resume example shows what occupational therapy assistants do with interpersonal skills on a typical day: "use effective interpersonal relations and communication skills to participate in teaching patients and families. "

 Occupational Therapy Assistant Resume